-Dean Phil Weiser has appointed Professor Mimi Wesson Faculty Supervisor of the mock trial program.
-Professor Wesson ordinarily requires students seeking credit for participation in mock trial competitions to prepare for competition by completing law school courses in Evidence (three hours) and Trial Advocacy (two hours).
+Students seeking credit for participation in external mock trial competitions are required to prepare for such competition by completing law school courses in Evidence (three hours) and Trial Advocacy (two hours).
 Completion of Intersession Trial Advocacy satisfies the second requirement, as does completion of any other law school course called Trial Advocacy.
 Completion of the five-hour course Evidence and Trial Practice satisfies both requirements.

 Colorado Law Internal Competitions